University of Hertfordshire - MSc Manufacturing Management (18-month route)

 Entry Requirements

-International qualifications will be considered on the basis of their equivalence to UK qualifications, typically guided by a resource such as the National Academic Recognition Information centre (NARIC).
-Candidates will be required to demonstrate a suitable level of proficiency in written and spoken English.
-An IELTS score of 6.0 (or equivalent) would typically be required from candidates whose first language is not English.
-Candidates who do not satisfy these requirements will be considered on a case-by-case basis.
+• International qualifications are considered based on their equivalence to UK qualifications, guided by the National Academic Recognition Information Centre (NARIC).
+Proficiency in written and spoken English is required, with an IELTS score of 6.0 or equivalent for non-English speaking candidates.
+Non-compliant candidates will be considered on a case-by-case basis.

 Career Prospects